HENNGE/aapns/docs/api.rst

     Base class for all errors raised by aapns itself.

+.. py:exception:: Disconnected

+    Error raised by :py:meth:`aapns.connection.APNS.send_notification` if the
+    connection was lost.

 .. py:exception:: StreamResetError

     Error raised if the HTTP2 stream used to send a notification was reset by APNS.